pinDeliver/pinDeliver/documentation/route_optimization_transport_planning.md

 </p>

 #### Start route optimization
-To start route optimization for a specific planning order you just click the order name.
-If pinDeliver couldn't find coordinates for any customer order you will see a list of the customer orders that you need to correct yourself.
-Otherwise you will come directly to the vehicle list.
+To start the route optimization for a specific planning order, simply click on the order name.
+In cases where pinDeliver could not retrieve coordinates for certain customer orders, you will encounter a list of these orders that require manual correction.
+Otherwise, you will be directed straight to the vehicle list.

-The vehicle lis shows all available vehicles for the delivery group that the planning order belongs to.
-You can easily deselect any vehicles you don´t want to use for this route optimization.
-It is also possible to change predefined values for each vehicle for only this routing.
-The vehicle will still keep the default values for the next routing.
+The vehicle list displays all available vehicles associated with the delivery group to which the planning order belongs.
+You have the flexibility to deselect any vehicles you do not wish to include in this route optimization.
+Additionally, you can modify predefined values for each vehicle exclusively for this routing, while the default values will remain intact for subsequent routings.

-To start the optimization you just click **Perform automatic routing**.
-Depending on how complex the planning order is the routing will take more or less time but normally the routing is done in less than a minute.
+To start the optimization process, click on **Perform automatic routing**.
+Depending on the complexity of the planning order, the routing process may vary in duration, but typically, routing is completed in under a minute.